 Ropa Vieja.
 Translates to old clothes or old rags – gosh that name just does not do this lovely meal justice!
 Slowly simmered beef, simmered until it’s all but fallen apart, with garlic and cumin and aromatics.
 And peppers.
 Oh my.

 Here’s an oldie but a goodie recipe, a pot roast with a Bloody Mary sauce.
 Of course, you’re not going to get tipsy and it’s perfectly fine for children!
 If there’s any concern about the alcohol, substitute white or white wine vinegar.

-If you’re looking for something a bit different, and if you’re like me and love anything with Balsamic vinegar, here’s a super easy pot roast!
-No browning needed and it turns out beautifully.
-Every time.
-This is a long time family fave from one of the Fine Cooking Comfort Magazines.
+If you’re looking for something a bit different, and if you’re like me and love anything with Balsamic vinegar, here’s a super easy pot roast for you.
+You don’t even need to brown this & I love skipping that messy step. 🙂 Do plan ahead for a long marinade, though.

 This Beef & Guinness Stew is a wonderous thing – a rich, heady stew that rides the fine line between the richness of the gravy and slight bitterness of the Guinness; a stew that balances so closely neither sweet or bitter is detected; instead all melds into one glorious and delicious concoction.
 Even better, it’s topped off with puff pastry!
 (If you want to, and I know you do!
 Or maybe that’s just me?)
 Let’s just say if you do, you’ll look like a genius when you bring this to the table!